luxintenebris/flashcard/README.md

 # tex-card
-LaTex class for creating Q&A flashcards.
+LaTeX class for creating Q&A flashcards.